Polymath Fellowship

 Application

-• The application cycle for the 2025-26 cohort consists of 3 rounds.
-You can choose to apply in any of the 3.
+• The application cycle for the 2025-26 cohort is open now and will close June 30, 2025.
+You can apply now.

 • The application asks for basic demographics and your answers to 3 essay questions.
 You should plan to spend at least 2 hours on the application – most of which will likely be spent on 2 essays – maybe more depending on your ability to succinctly and effectively respond to the essay prompts.
 You will also be asked to identify a specific problem you want to work on, and to name or describe people who you’d like to serve as your mentors.
+You will also be asked how you intend to use your $2,000 project grant to advance your work and broaden your audience.

 • This fellowship is for individuals who already have at least a bachelor’s degree.
 Selection committees will evaluate your application specifically for curiosity, impact, and fit.